 The userinterface also supports drag-drop of rows and files, clipboard actions, window docking and multiple windows.

 Example screen of the Windows user interface

-The Windows user interface can be deployed centrally with the help of the Thinkwise Clickstart tool.
+The Windows user interface can be deployed centrally with the help of the Thinkwise Deployment Center.
 If the user interface is started on a desktop, it is first checked whether a newer version is available centrally.
 If this is the case then this version is copied to the client and only then started up.

 A new version is only required if Thinkwise has expanded the standard user interface functionality, and not if the application itself has been modified.
 This takes place via the model.

-The web user interface does not require any browser plug-ins and supports the following browsers:
+The web user interface does not require any browser plug-ins and supports all common browsers.

 Example screen of the Web user interface